 When you eat a good pre-workout, you’ll have more energy to complete a higher training volume (more sets, more reps, and heavier weights).

-And increasing training volume is one of the best ways to build muscle.
+And increasing training volume is one of the best ways to build muscle (you can check out my skinny to muscular home routine if you don’t know how to plan an effective workout).

-The effectiveness of banana as a pre-workout has been shown in this 2012 study.
+The effectiveness of bananas as a pre-workout has been shown in this 2012 study.

 Here, the scientists found that eating a banana helped sustain athletic performance just as effectively as a sports drink!
 Additionally, the scientists recommended a banana due to it being a healthier source of carbs than a sports drink.